 Remember that successful training is about consistency and gradual progression.
 Start with a foundation of easy runs, then gradually incorporate other types of running as your fitness improves.

-Listen to your body, respect the recovery process, remember to set a specific pace and adjust your training based on your goals and current fitness level.
 Whether you're training for your first 5K or aiming for a marathon personal best, understanding and correctly implementing these different types of runs will help you become a stronger, more efficient runner.

 The key to improvement lies not in doing every type of run all at once but in strategically incorporating different running styles into your weekly training mileage based on your current fitness level and future goals.
 Start slowly, build gradually, and enjoy the journey of becoming a more complete runner.